-We need the constant help and support of many warm hearted volunteers to make all this possible!
-We need people who have time to spare, can help out at night or early morning, are compassionate, reliable and friendly.
-If this is you, we would love to hear from you.
+We also need volunteers to help run the shelter.
+These are people who have time to spare, can help out at night or early morning, are compassionate, reliable and friendly.
 There are volunteer teams for evening shifts (8.00pm – 11.15pm) and for early morning shifts (6.45am – 8.30am).

 Evening teams are responsible for welcoming and chatting to guests, serving drinks and snacks, and helping to facilitate showers and clean clothing.
 We then have staff on duty through the night who have to stay awake to keep an eye on guests to ensure their comfort and safety.
 Morning volunteer teams are responsible for preparing and serving breakfast and for tidying up the shelter for the following night.

-If you are interested in helping out, please contact Ian at our office who will be happy talk you through the detail.
+If you are interested in helping out in any way, please contact Ian at our office who will be happy talk everything through with you.
 You can reach him on (01204) 385848.
-Alternatively you can email him on firstname.lastname@example.org If you would like to take it a step further, you can complete a volunteer application form here.
+Alternatively you can email him on email@example.com If you would like to take it a step further, you can complete a volunteer application form here.

 All our volunteers receive training and support in their role.